alphagov/govuk-design-guide/docs/frontend-templates/mainstream-browse/index.md

     date: August 2018
     description:
       # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
-      'How the design sprint will run for Mainstream Browse pages'
+      'Mainstream Browse taxonomy was replaced with new site-wide taxonomy.
+This is the design sprint plan.'
     title: 'Mainstream Browse design sprint'
     link: https://docs.google.com/document/d/1aCUbrdqaCCF6mblDfddw1Wck_DmTsHADMYR-Ny-9Xw4/edit#heading=h.yo2pwekzv7t0
     documentFormat: Google Docs